dps923/winter2020/graded-work/assign4.md

 ### Get the network involved

+This will be a lengthy task, partly because you will be learning a number of techniques.
+We suggest that you read/skim the content below before doing the work, so that you will know what's coming.

+The `egWebApiGet` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use the network.

+<mark>( more to come )</mark>

 <p style="color: red;">The following is a preview of what we'll do.
 Updates are coming soon.</p>

-Several tasks... (major sections are below)

-The `egWebApiGet` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use the network.

-<mark>( more to come )</mark>

 #### Get the web API templated code